About USC Gould

 USC Gould requires a $75 application fee, which will be waived if you apply by the priority deadline.

-For the 2021-22 academic year, USC Gould School of Law is offering two starts in fall and spring.
+For the 2022 calendar year, USC Gould School of Law is offering two starts in spring and fall.
 Below are the start dates and application deadlines:

 |Program Start Date||Priority Deadline||Final Application Deadline|